 - Answer all your questions

-If Dr. Don determines you or your child are ready for treatment, and you’re ready to proceed, we can begin by taking impressions of your teeth.
-This will be all Dr. Don needs to begin customizing a treatment plan, tailored just for you.
+If Dr. Don and Dr. Kim determine you or your child are ready for treatment, and you’re ready to proceed, we can begin by taking impressions of your teeth.
+This will be all Dr. Don and Dr. Kim need to begin customizing a treatment plan, tailored just for you.

 A digital X-ray?
 I’m worried about exposing my child to radiation…